neondatabase/website/content/docs/extensions/pg_stat_statements.md

 | SELECT p.*, c.name AS category FROM products      | 23,984  |
 ```

-## Look up queries by execution time
+### Look up most recently executed queries

-The following query returns details including user ID, query text, number of calls, total time, rows returned, and the time elapsed since each query was last executed, for all queries executed within the last hour, sorted in descending order by the time elapsed since the query's last execution.
+The following query returns details about queries executed in the last hour, in order of the most recently executed.

 <Admonition type="note">
 In Neon, this query can help identify SQL queries that are waking up an idle compute endpoint.